andrew/ultimate-awesome/README.md

 - [awesome-AI-books](https://github.com/zslucky/awesome-AI-books) - Some awesome AI related books and pdfs for learning and downloading, also apply some playground models for learning.
 - [awesome-jellyfin](https://github.com/awesome-jellyfin/awesome-jellyfin) - A collection of awesome Jellyfin Plugins, Themes.
 Guides and Companion Software (Not affiliated with Jellyfin).
 - [awesome-graph-self-supervised-learning](https://github.com/LirongWu/awesome-graph-self-supervised-learning) - Code for TKDE paper "Self-supervised learning on graphs: Contrastive, generative, or predictive".
-- [awesome-low-light-image-enhancement](https://github.com/dawnlh/awesome-low-light-image-enhancement) - This is a resouce list for low light image enhancement.
 - [awesome-text-summarization](https://github.com/icoxfog417/awesome-text-summarization) - The guide to tackle with the Text Summarization.
 - [awesome-webgl](https://github.com/sjfricke/awesome-webgl) - A curated list of awesome WebGL libraries, resources and much more.
 - [awesome-macos](https://github.com/phmullins/awesome-macos) - A curated list of awesome software for Apple's macOS.